 Performance counters provide data on how much of a system's resources are being used.
 They collect various kinds of system data, including CPU, memory, and disk usage.
 Keeping track of performance counters can help prevent productivity losses.
-Because with the right counter scanner you can tackle a wide variety of IT-related scenarios.
-Lansweeper's performance counter scanning gives you a quick overview of overloaded servers whose processors are continuously functioning at their maximum capacity.
-This way you can upgrade their capacity and proactively prevent a crash.
-Or you can use a counter scanner to find suspicious activity on a server, like a hacker running a crypto-mining program.
-Another purpose for your counter scanner could be to help determine how much resources you need to migrate your on-prem servers to a cloud environment.
-Lansweeper can provide you with a solution for every IT scenario.
+Lansweeper's performance counter scanning gives you a quick overview of overloaded servers whose processors are continuously functioning at their maximum capacity or it could help determine how many resources you need to migrate your on-prem servers to a cloud environment.

 Remotely Scan Performance Counters

 Lansweeper remotely scans performance counters on your Windows and Linux assets in seconds, without needing to install an agent first.
 A scan of performance counters creates an extra layer of insight into the day-to-day operations of your IT infrastructure, helping you as a system administrator to assess the system's performance.
 With a clear view of your resource-usage metrics, managing the efficiency of your IT becomes easier.

 View Performance Data Over Time

 With Lansweeper's performance scanner features, you find performance data for CPU, memory, disk, and network utilization of Windows and Linux computers.
 You can choose how often performance counters are scanned, and on which assets.
 Once the performance data is scanned, Lansweeper will display the information in graphs showing the usage of the asset's resources over time.
 You can analyze your performance data over the last 24 hours, week, or month to gain insight into anomalies, average usage, or peak usage.